Link to Other

 At grading time I will count attendance and class participation as the equivalent of a project (about 1/7 to 1/10th of your grade depending on how many projects we are able to complete), so it can help or hurt you.

-*Please Note however, if you take advantage of that freedom and decide to work outside of the classroom for lab days, there will be no time-related excuses for assignments not turned in on time because I will assume you are doing so because you can work so much better and faster on your own equipment..
+*Please Note however, if you take advantage of that freedom and decide to work outside of the classroom for lab days, there will be no time-related excuses for assignments not turned in on time because I will assume you are requesting to work elsewhere because you can work so much better and faster on your own equipment or you really need this time to shoot and capture images for the assignment.

 The lab classes are an important part of your educational experience at City College.
 In addition to those other activities listed above, Lab classes provide you with time to work on the completion of your assignments and to use the equipment with the help and supervision of an instructor.
 Because we have to work around the issue of having a single darkroom (until the new building is completed) your lab day may be scheduled as either the first or second meeting of the week.

 Lab Time for Studio Classes.
-During lab time in the studio it is obvious there are only two shooting stations.
+During lab time in the studio it is obvious until we open the new building there are only two shooting stations.
 That means not everyone can be doing their assignments during those times and will need to sign up for studio time.
 But that does not mean the lab classes are to be missed.
-I will be there to help and answer questions and you should be there to assist each other or at least to watch and learn.
+I will be there to help and answer other questions and you should be there to assist each other or at least to watch and learn.
+If you are working digitally bring your files in to work on the computers.
+If you are working with film bring the negs to use in the darkroom.

 Directed Lab Studies.
 We offer a lab only class: Photo 102.
 This gives you time to work in the lab outside of class periods but with an instructor present to help you as needed.
 It also can give you a credit but at the end of the class you will have to turn in 4 finished prints.
 Your instructor can provide you with more information.